 The EU budget must balance, since the bloc has no authority to spend more than it takes in.
 Almost all of its revenue comes from member states, which contribute varying amounts based on their economic heft.
 Many less developed states are net beneficiaries, receiving more in EU funding than they pay.

-In 2017, Poland was the greatest net beneficiary, receiving nearly $10 billion more than it paid, followed by Greece and Romania, at nearly $4 billion each.
+In 2020, Poland was the greatest net beneficiary, receiving $14 billion more than it paid in, followed by Greece, Romania, and Hungary, each at more than $5 billion.

 What about the EU’s other organizations?